 Inner Banks Innovation Academy intends to offer free breakfast and lunch (and an afternoon snack) as an important component of our healthy learning environment.
 The local school is 66.95% FRL currently; thus we anticipate being a Title I school that qualifies for the FRL program.
 The School will contract with Preferred Meals, Inc. to provide the hot meals (breakfast and lunch) as well as an afternoon snack.
-Preferred Meals will ship meals to us and provide all heating equipment and training for storage, company handles assurance, etc. Their all the paperwork to get reimbursement from the FRL program, while keeping prices within reimbursement limits.
+Preferred Meals will ship meals to us heating equipment and training for storage, provide all Their company handles all the paperwork to get reimbursement from the FRL program, while keeping prices within reimbursement limits.
 We will maintain a small food budget to cover meal expenses for children who cannot afford lunches/snacks.
 Students who do not qualify for FRL will be expected to pay the fee for lunches or bring their own lunch.